-Being in a relationship with a Vietnamese could bring you valuable insights about the intriguing culture, traditions, cuisines, and lifestyle of the locals.
+Being in a relationship with a Vietnamese could bring you valuable insights about the locals’ intriguing culture, traditions, cuisines, and lifestyle.
 Here are some things that you can learn when dating a Vietnamese.

-Comparing to western countries, the greeting culture of the Vietnamese tend to be more complex in communication.
-While in English-speaking countries, using first names is a norm, but names are limitedly used by Vietnamese families.
+Compared to Western countries, the greeting culture of the Vietnamese tends to be more complex in communication.
+In English-speaking countries, using first names is a norm, but Vietnamese families use names in limited ways.
 Vietnamese only use the name to address those of lower status or younger in the family.

-In fact, when dating a Vietnamese, you should present yourself well in front of your love's family members, especially the parents, when visiting her or his house for the first greeting.
-So it would be considered impolite and impertinent if you call their parents, grandparents or even brothers or sisters directly by their first names in the first greeting.
-Conversely, her or his parent will be greatly impressed if you, who are foreign trying to use the vocative like “Chao Bac”, “ Chao Chu”, “Chao Co”, etc. These mean hello uncle or aunt, depending on their gender.
+In fact, when dating a Vietnamese, you should present yourself well in front of family members of your loved one, especially the parents, when visiting her or his house for the first greeting.
+So it would be considered impolite and impertinent if you call their parents, grandparents, or even brothers or sisters directly by their first names in the first greeting.
+Conversely, her or his parent will be greatly impressed if you, who are foreign, try to use vocative like “Chao Bac”, “ Chao Chu”, “Chao Co”, etc. These mean hello uncle or aunt, depending on their gender.

-When dating a Vietnamese, you would be lucky to have the best chances to discover delicious dishes, both street foods and traditional foods.
-Most Vietnamese women generally like cooking at home, so if your girlfriend is Vietnamese, you are likely to enjoy home-cooked Vietnamese dishes daily.
+When dating a Vietnamese, you would be lucky to have the best chances to discover delicious street and traditional dishes.
+Vietnamese women generally like cooking at home, so if your girlfriend is Vietnamese, you will likely enjoy home-cooked Vietnamese dishes daily.

 In Vietnam, most people choose to live with their parents until they get married.
 Even when they get married, the couples are more likely to move and live with the husband’s family if the husband is the only or eldest son.
 There might even be two or three generations living under the same roof.
-To keep the bonds in a family, everybody usually has a meal together, especially at dinner.
+Everybody usually has a meal together to keep the bonds in a family, especially at dinner.

-You can learn more about Vietnamese family values to be understanding about the culture and avoid conflicts where necessary.
+You can learn more about Vietnamese family values to understand the culture and avoid conflicts where necessary.

 You may also want to know about Vietnamese wedding rituals.